jamesleesaunders/d3-ez/README.md

 # d3-ez
 ## D3 Easy Reusable Charts

-**d3-ez** is a library of reusable charts which use [D3](http://www.d3js.org/).
+**d3-ez** is a library of reusable charts which use [D3v4](http://www.d3js.org/).
 Inspired by Mike Bostock's tutorial [Towards Reusable Charts](http://bost.ocks.org/mike/chart/), the aim of the library is to harness the power of D3, whilst simplifying the process of creating charts and graph making with D3. **d3-ez** makes it easier for people who are still learning JavaScript or D3 to quickly produce data visualizations with minimal code.

-Compatible with D3 v4.

 Gist (bl.ocks) Examples:
 * [Discrete Bar Chart](http://bl.ocks.org/jamesleesaunders/8ba1fb5657d6bc7286be)